YaquanChang/yaquanchang.github.io/Research.md

 I am crazy about the Remote Sensing approach as it’s really convenient for researchers investigating at a larger scale.
 I have used LiDAR and UAV products, including using LiDAR-derived variables to predict functional diversity (see the first topic).
 I have also learnt about using UAVs through comparing the performance of different platforms for processing UAV data.

 #### Output
 Haozhou Wang, **Yaquan Chang**, Chuan Li, Qiurong Liu, Min Zhong, Qinxuan Chen.
 2017.
-Analysis of Imagine Capacity in Resources Survey between Two UAV Photogrammetry Softwares: PIX 4D Mapper and Photoscan.
-Gansu Science and Technology.
+Analysis of Imagine Capacity in Resources Survey between Two UAV Photogrammetry Softwares: PIX 4D Mapper and Photoscan. _Gansu Science and Technology_.
 33(22): 46-51 (In Chinese) [(PDF)](https://yaquanchang.github.io/UAV_Paper.pdf)

 ### Forest dynamics